blank

 Can Kenya and Tanzania be combined in one itinerary?

-Definitely yes, visiting Kenya and Tanzania together makes for the best ever East African safari, because you will get to visit two of the top wildlife hot spots in the world!
+Definitely yes, visiting Kenya and Tanzania together makes for the best East African safari, because you will get to visit two of the top wildlife hot spots in the world!

 It is possible to take part in a safari that allows you to enjoy the wildebeest migration from one ecosystem, the Serengeti, to the Maasai Mara.